Abu Dhabi’s Warner Bros. indoor amusement park opens in July

-ABU DHABI, United Arab Emirates (AP) — Abu Dhabi will open a $1 billion indoor Warner Bros. amusement park this July.
+ABU DHABI, United Arab Emirates (AP) — Abu Dhabi will open a $1 billion indoor Warner Bros. amusement park this July, officials announced Wednesday, the latest offering in a crowded market in the United Arab Emirates where one marquee park already faces serious financial problems.

-Officials made the announcement on Wednesday at the Warner Bros.
-World park.
-It was built by the Abu Dhabi government-owned Miral Asset Management and encompasses 1.65 million square feet (153,290 square meters) on Yas Island in the Emirati capital.
+The Warner Bros.
+World park, built by the Abu Dhabi government-owned Miral Asset Management, encompasses 1.65 million square feet (153,290 square meters) on Yas Island, a leisure destination for the Emirati capital.

-Officials say the draw of the Warner Bros. brand, encompassing cartoons and comic books, will help them overcome the challenges faced by other theme parks in the Emirates.
-One new Dubai theme park lost $300 million last year.
+Officials say the draw of the Warner Bros. brand, encompassing cartoons and comic books, will help them overcome the challenges faced by other theme parks in the Emirates, including a Dubai park that lost $300 million last year.

-Being inside also helps.
-Summertime temperatures easily reach above 40 degrees Celsius (104 degrees Fahrenheit) with high humidity.
+“This is history, a hundred year’s history, when we talk about Superman, Batman, Wonder Woman,” said Mohamed Khalifa al-Mubarak, the chairman of both Miral and Abu Dhabi’s Department of Culture and Tourism.
+“It’s something we grew up with, our parents grew up with and our children will grow up with.
+In this theme park, you will be part of their world.”

 Most Read Business Stories